ÖTZTAL TREK / ROUTE 1 (Stages 1 - 5)

 Stage 2: Dortmunder Hütte (1,949 metres) – Schweinfurter Hütte (2,028 metres)

-From the Dortmunder Hütte on the outskirts of Kühtai, the trail takes you up to the lovely Finstertal reservoir with its worthwhile 149-metre-high dam.
-From there, proceed to the Finstertaler Scharte ridge, the highest point on this hike at an elevation of 2,777 meters.
-From the top, you will have sweeping views that include the Wildspitze mountain, North Tirol’s tallest mountain, and beyond.
+From the Dortmunder Hütte on the outskirts of Kühtai, the trail takes you up to the lovely Finstertal reservoir with its 149-metre-high dam wall.
+From there, proceed to the Finstertaler Scharte ridge, the highest point on this hike at an elevation of 2,777 metres.
+From the top you will have sweeping views that include the Wildspitze, North Tirol’s highest mountain, and beyond.
 On the descent from the ridge you will ramble across wide open alpine pastures along a murmuring brook.
 A series of switchbacks will take you down to the Schweinfurter Hütte that is located at the intersection of the Horlachtal and Zwieselbachtal valleys.

 Stage 3: Schweinfurter Hütte (2,028 metres) – Winnebachseehütte (2,361 metres)